UW-ISC/hrp-portal/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 == Changelog ==

+= 1.9.4 - January 25 2016 =
+* New: Show link to add new View from Admin bar

+= 1.9.3.3 - January 21 2016 =
+* Fix: Correct output of Scrollable list in Tablet devices

+= 1.9.3.2 - January 11 2016 =
+* Update: simplify label of some settings in Add/Edit View page
+* Improvement: simplify code base and improve performance of Grid, Collapsible List
+* Improvement: some style adjustments for Scrollable List

 = 1.9.3.1 - December 27 2016 =
 * Update: Save temporary View data to WordPress transient if SESSION is not available